mai-mohammed/uber-lite-backend/README.md

 ## Functional Features

-### Core
+### User Journeys and Requirements

+#### **Rider Journey: Booking a Ride**
+1. **Setting Up the Trip**:
-- The user should be able to choose the payment method.
+   - The rider should be able to define a destination and get a fare estimation from Uber.
-- The rider should be able to define a destination for the trip and have a fare estimation from Uber side.
+   - The rider should be able to choose a payment method for the trip.

+2. **Confirming the Ride**:
    - The rider should be able to confirm the trip with the defined destination and fare.

+3. **Waiting for Matching**:
-- The rider should be matched with the nearest drivers.
+   - The rider should be matched with the nearest available driver.
-- The driver should be notified by ride request with the ability to accept/deny within defined time 10s.
+   - The driver should be notified of the ride request and have the ability to accept or deny it within 10 seconds.
-- The location of the driver should be tracked while he is in work state, which is the cornerstone of the matching process.

-### Secondary
+4. **Tracking the Driver**:
+   - The rider should be able to track the driver's real-time location until pickup and during the ride.

+5. **Completing the Ride**:
-- The rider can have the ability to choose the type of vehicle that suits him / The driver can have the ability to class his vehicle(s).
+   - The rider should have the ability to rate the driver after the trip.

+#### **Driver Journey: Accepting and Completing a Ride**
+1. **Setting Availability**:
+   - The driver should be able to set their status to "available" to start receiving ride requests.

+2. **Receiving Ride Requests**:
+   - The driver should be notified of a ride request with relevant details (e.g., pickup location) and have the ability to accept or deny the request within 10 seconds.

+3. **Providing Location Updates**:
+   - The driver's location should be tracked in real time to enable efficient matching and rider tracking.

+4. **Handling the Ride**:
+   - The driver should only be allowed to handle one ride at a time, avoiding conflicts from multiple requests.

+5. **Completing the Ride**:
-- The rider/driver can have the ability to rate the driver/rider, and that rate can take place in internal implementation.
+   - The driver should have the ability to mark the ride as completed and provide feedback about the rider.

+---

+### Summarized Functional Features

+#### Core
+- The rider can define a destination, choose a payment method, and confirm a trip with a fare estimation.
+- The system should match the rider with the nearest driver efficiently.
+- The driver should receive ride requests and be able to accept/deny within 10 seconds.
+- The driver’s real-time location should be tracked and updated throughout the trip.
+- Riders and drivers can provide feedback (ratings) after the trip.

+#### Secondary
+- Riders can select a vehicle type that suits their preferences, while drivers can classify their vehicles.
-- The driver should receive/handle one trip at a time, no multiple rides simultaneously.
+- Drivers should handle only one trip at a time, ensuring focus and efficiency.

+---

 ## Non-Functional Features

 ### Core
-- The matching between the rider and the nearest driver should be efficient and fast.
+- **Efficiency**: The system must ensure fast and accurate matching between riders and drivers, minimizing waiting times.
-- The location updates should be handled in a manner that guarantees useful and quick writes.
+- **Location Updates**: Location data should be handled in a way that optimizes performance with quick, meaningful writes, such as adapting update frequency based on driver speed or proximity to the rider.

 ## Entities